 He has completed twelve crossings of the Simpson Desert in various directions and in 2002 took part in the 'Central Australian Expedition' which connected the 19th Century routes of explorers Augustus Gregory and John Stuart in the Tanami desert of Western Australia and the Northern Territory.
 He is a Fellow of the Royal Geographical Society and actively supports and encourages the preservation of Australia's desert exploration history, Afghan cameleer heritage and the ecological surveying and exploring of remote desert regions.
 His most recent solo expedition was reconnXpedition, a 700 km journey across the Simpson Desert in 2012.

 On Australia Day 2015 he was awarded a Medal of the Order of Australia (OAM) for services to environmental science and research, and adventure tourism.

 David E Shelmerdine

 He is managing director of Laradoc Pty Ltd, a privately owned agribusiness company with interests in the pastoral, livestock and viticulture sectors.
-David has a Graduate Diploma in Agriculture from Roseworthy Agricultural College in South Australia and has been directly involved in the management and strategic direction of a number of privately owned agribusiness companies and is currently a member of Agrium’s Landmark advisory council.
+David has a Graduate Diploma (Hons) in Agriculture from Adelaide University Roseworthy College in South Australia and has been directly involved in the management and strategic direction of a number of privately owned agribusiness companies.

 Dr Max Tischler